JortvD/rust-migration-thesis/README.md

 ## Research questions

 ### Main research question
-> In open-source software projects, how does migration to Rust affect the reduction of technical debt?
+> How does migration to Rust relate to changes in the quality of open-source software projects?

-(Notes: "affect" is still broadly interpretable and implies causality, maybe use "relate to a"?)

 ### Subquestion 1
-> Which open-source projects have migrated, or are in the process of migrating, from different programming language to Rust?
+> Which open-source projects have (partially) migrated from a different programming language to Rust, and what are their main characteristics?

-(Notes: should question include extend?)

 #### Steps
 - Find projects using data mining: create or re-use dataset